prometheus-operator/prometheus-operator/contrib/kube-prometheus/README.md

 Jsonnet is a turing complete language, any logic can be reflected in it.
 It also has powerful merge functionalities, allowing sophisticated customizations of any kind simply by merging it into the object the library provides.

 A common example is that not all Kubernetes clusters are created exactly the same way, meaning the configuration to monitor them may be slightly different.
-For [kubeadm]() and [bootkube]() clusters there are mixins available to easily configure these:
+For [kubeadm](examples/jsonnet-snippets/kubeadm.jsonnet) and [bootkube](examples/jsonnet-snippets/bootkube.jsonnet) and [kops](examples/jsonnet-snippets/kops.jsonnet) clusters there are mixins available to easily configure these:

 kubeadm: